7 vs. Wild: Concept

+Participants and their selected items and Locations in Season 1

+The seven participants were released in this relay in central Sweden between Hagfors and Vansbro on the 12 km2 Lake Naren (60.24°N 13.83°E).

-Episode overview
+Episode overview and the Challenges

 Winner

 With 42 points, Fritz Meinecke was the winner of the first season.
-The prize of 10,000 Euros was donated to Robert Marc Lehmann's project Mission Erde.
+The prize of 10,000 euros was donated to Robert Marc Lehmann's project Mission Erde.
 Chris and Mattin shared the second place due to the same score.
 The following places were determined by the date of elimination.

 Reception

 The aired episodes have an average of over four million views.
 The Stuttgarter Nachrichten announced the start of the series.

-After the series' launch, the youth radio program of the SWR (the Southwest Broadcasting is a regional public broadcasting cooperation serving the southwest of Germany) Dasding wrote: "The survival format "7 vs. Wild" is going through the roof on YouTube right now."
+After the series' launch, the youth radio program of the SWR (the Southwest Broadcasting is a regional public broadcasting cooperation serving the southwest of Germany) DASDING wrote: "The survival format '7 vs. Wild' is going through the roof on YouTube right now."
 Web video producer MontanaBlack stated that, "it's one of the most hyped formats ever on YouTube."
-The news portal Watson (a Swiss news portal) called the series "brilliant."
+The news portal Watson (a Swiss news portal) called the series "brilliant".

-The episodes also received attention due to "live reactions" from popular streamers such as Simon Unge, Jens Knossalla und Rezo.
+The episodes also received attention due to "live reactions" from popular streamers such as Simon Unge, Jens Knossalla and Rezo.
 Additionally, some of the participants responded to the episodes by providing additional background information, such as from Fritz Meinecke.

-Season 2
+Season 2 (2022)

-The second season of 7 vs. Wild is currently published each Wednesday and Saturday on YouTube.
-It is accompanied by the behind the scenes videos on DAVE's channel.
+The second season of 7 vs. Wild was published each Wednesday and Saturday on YouTube.
+It is accompanied by the behind-the-scenes videos on Dave's channel.

+Participants with their selected items and Locations in Season 2

+The game took place at 7 different locations on Isla San José (8.27°N 79.11°W) in the Pacific Ocean in Panama.

+Episodes

+Season 3 (2023)

+Season 3 took place in August/September 2023 in the Canadian province of British Columbia on Hope and Nigei Island (50.91°N 127.85°W).
+This season brought rule changes compared to seasons 1 and 2.
+The duration of the season was extended from 7 days to 14 days.
+In this season, participants competed in teams of two, not with a set number of items, but with what they could fit into a predefined bottle.
+In the preparation and announcement phase of the season, the management nominated presenters Joko Winterscheidt and Klaas Heufer-Umlauf, among others, who declined to take part.

+The season was released between 31 October and 22 December 2023 on Amazon (Amazon Prime Video and ad-financed Amazon Freevee) and four weeks later on YouTube.

+An additional 17th bonus episode (Joey alone in the forest) was released on 24 January 2024.